awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-compose-service-up.md

 The `--health-check-grace-period` option specifies the period of time, in seconds, that the Amazon ECS service scheduler should ignore unhealthy Elastic Load Balancing target health checks after a task has first started\.
 This is valid only if your service is configured to use a load balancer\.
 If your tasks take a while to start and respond to Elastic Load Balancing health checks, you can specify a health check grace period of up to 1,800 seconds during which the Amazon ECS service scheduler ignores the Elastic Load Balancing health check status\.
 This grace period can prevent the Amazon ECS service scheduler from marking tasks as unhealthy and stopping them before they have time to come up\.

-If you do not have an Elastic Load Balancing, we recommend that you set the

 ## Using Service Discovery<a name="cmd-ecs-cli-compose-service-up-sd"></a>

 Your Amazon ECS service can optionally be configured to use Amazon ECS Service Discovery\.
 Service discovery uses Amazon Route 53 auto naming API actions to manage DNS entries for your service's tasks, making them discoverable within your VPC\.
 For more information, see [Tutorial: Creating an Amazon ECS Service That Uses Service Discovery Using the Amazon ECS CLI](ecs-cli-tutorial-servicediscovery.md)\.